SAEKO’S STORY — BIOGRAPHY (1974 to 2006)

 Although it wasn't her plan to go back to Japan when she started recording, she eventually came to realise that the last lines in the last song of LIFE, “Eternal Destiny,” suggested her finishing the task, too:

-Now I go back / It’s time to say good bye / Don’t cry / Soon I will meet you again / I will leave a piece of me in you / Deep inside / Please remember me
+Now I go back / It’s time to say good bye / Don’t cry / Soon I will meet you again /

 Also, a Japanese cover song added to the album was about a person who’s going back home after traveling the world.
 These lyrics implied her going back to Japan, suspending music activity for a while.